platanus/dialers/README.md

     $ bundle

-Additionally, if you want to use another Faraday adapter, you have to install the gem for that.
+Additionally, if you want to use a Faraday adapter different from the default one (`net_http`, based on the built-in ruby library), you have to install the gem for that.
 For example, to use [patron](https://github.com/toland/patron) you have to add `gem "patron"` to your Gemfile.
 For simplicity, this readme will use the default `net_http` adapter.

 ## Usage

 We will use the Github API public part as a example.
-First, you need to classes: one to keep your api methods and another one to keep the api connection configuration.
+First, you need at least two classes: one to keep your api methods and another one to keep the api connection configuration.
 Let's start with this:

 ```ruby
 module Github